jmsusanto/Bus-Transit-Project/Report.md

 <p align="center">
 <img src="RidershipMadison.png" width="1000" align="center"/>
 </p>
-<div align="center"> <strong> Figure 7: Transit Ridership In Madison (Per Box) </strong>
+<div align="center"> <strong> Figure 7: Daily Transit Ridership In Madison for an Average Weekday (Per Box) </strong>
 <br/><br/><br/>
 <div align="left">
 This plot shows the sum of the daily ridership of all the stops in each square area.
 Each side of the square represents 0.25 miles, which is approximately 5 minutes of casual walking.
+By grouping stops into cuts of of square areas in Madison, we provide a fix to the issue mentioned previously.
+The trends observed in this plot follow the patterns that were seen in previous plots.
+It can be observed that the UW campus area of Madison consists of the majority of transit ridership.
+On the other hand, it is worth mentioning that many parts of Madison away from the campus area average less than 4 riders on a typical weekday.